+“No further action sites list” means a list of sites for which Ecology or PLIA has determined no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5)(b).
+For each listed site, the list also identifies whether institutional controls or periodic reviews remain necessary at the site.
+Ecology maintains the list under WAC 173-340-335.

-“No observed adverse effect level” or “NOAEL” means the exposure level at which there are no statistically or biologically significant increases in frequency or severity of adverse effects between the exposed population and its appropriate control; some effects may be produced at this level, but they are not considered to be adverse, nor precursors to specific adverse effects.
+“No observed adverse effect level” or “NOAEL” means the exposure level at which there are no statistically or biologically significant increases in frequency or severity of adverse effects between the exposed population and its appropriate control.
+Some effects may be produced at this level, but they are not considered to be adverse, nor precursors to specific adverse effects.

 “Nonpotable” means not a current or potential source of drinking water.
 See WAC 173-340-720 and 173-340-730 for criteria for determining if groundwater or surface water is a current or potential source of drinking water.

 “Null hypothesis” means an assumption about hazardous substance concentrations at a site when evaluating compliance with cleanup levels established under this chapter.
 The null hypothesis is that the site is contaminated at concentrations that exceed cleanup levels.
-This shall not apply to cleanup levels based on background concentrations where other appropriate statistical methods supported by a power analysis would be more appropriate to use.
+This does not apply to cleanup levels based on background concentrations where other appropriate statistical methods supported by a power analysis would be more appropriate to use.

 “Oral RFD conversion factor” means the conversion factor used to adjust an oral reference dose (which is typically based on an administered dose) to a dermal reference dose (which is based on an absorbed dose).